mmeinardi-ganymede/sql-schema-builder/README.md

 `I` stands for integer, `I8` for big integer, `C` for varchar, `F` for float etc. ([DDL reference](#ddl))

-Now, whenever you need to add some new table, column, index or alter them (e.g. drop or change column's type) you just edit above schema, increase its version number (to e.g. 1.020) and you're done.
+Now, whenever you need to add some new table, column, index or alter them (e.g. drop or change column's type/order) you just edit above schema, increase its version number (to e.g. 1.020) and you're done.